 Roman Imperial Spartan Coins

 In 146 BCE the Roman Republic, exasperated by constant bickering among the Greek leagues and independent city-states, finally abolished them.
-Greece did not formally become a Roman province until 27 BC under emperor Augustus, but the Romans were clearly in charge.
-Under Roman rule many cities were allowed to issue their own local bronze currency, with traditional designs.
-These coins are known today as “Roman Provincial” or “Greek Imperial.”
+Greece did not formally become a Roman province until 27 BCE under Emperor Augustus, but the Romans were clearly in charge.
+Under Roman rule, many cities were allowed to issue their own local bronze currency, with traditional designs.
+These coins are known today as “Roman Provincial” or “Greek Imperial”.

-In the civil wars (54-31 BCE) that brought an end to the Roman Republic, a Spartan named Eurycles fought on the side of Octavian at the decisive battle of Actium and was rewarded with Roman citizenship.
+In the civil wars (54-31 BCE) that brought an end to the Roman Republic, a Spartan named Eurycles fought on the side of Octavian (the future Augustus) at the decisive Battle of Actium and was rewarded with Roman citizenship.
 Spartan coinage was struck in the name of “C. Julius Eurycles” and his descendants as chief magistrates for three generations.
-Designs included idealized portraits of Lycurgus, the personification of Sparta as a young woman, and the twin Dioscuri – Castor and Pollux – mythical heroes who also featured prominently on Roman Republican coinage.
+Designs included idealized portraits of Lycurgus, the personification of Sparta as a young woman, and the Dioscuri – the twins Castor and Pollux – mythical heroes who also featured prominently on Roman Republican coinage.